EliGurarie/EliGurarie.github.io/_pages/labmembers.md

 distribution on movement and activity patterns of two large lowland herbivore species in Europe: roe deer and red deer.

+<img src="/assets/people/nicki.png" style="float:right" width = "400px"/>

 ### Dr. Nicole Barbour

-<img src="/assets/people/nicki.png" style="float:right" width = "400px"/>

 Is a movement ecologist, who studied turtles.

+---

 ## Ph.D.
 Students

 ### Megan Perra

-Megan is a PhD student in the Gurarie lab interested in how biological cues like soundscapes and interspecific vocalizations influence movement decision making in caribou.
+Megan is interested in how biological cues like soundscapes and interspecific vocalizations influence movement decision making in caribou.
 More simply: Do caribou eavesdrop on the soundscape to help them find good habitat patches?
 She completed her masters at the University of Alaska Fairbanks, where she studied caribou auditory physiology and the soundscapes of the Arctic Coastal Plain.

 ### Chloe Beaupré